The Miranda Standard Environment

 = error "drop applied to fractional number", otherwise

-applied to a predicate and a list, removes elements from
+dropwhile applied to a predicate and a list, removes elements from

 the front of the list while the predicate is satisfied.
 Example: